 - When we see the vibration we call it sight (yellow, bright, round, etc.).

-These are all the ways in which consciousness perceives the vibrating energy field, and of course it all occurs through the mind.
+These are all the ways in which consciousness perceives the vibrating energy field, and of course it is all interpreted through the mind.

 Here is another view of this concept, but from the perspective of center to outer realms.

 In order to complete visible manifestation there needs to be a way to interact with the senses of perception.
-To do so, five organs of action are added:
+To do so, six organs of action are added:

 - the feet,